 The ITSEF repeated the tests of the developer using the protocol of the tests provided by the developer.
 The tests of the developer were repeated by sampling.
 In addition the ITSEF performed additional independent tests to supplement, augment and to verify the tests performed by the developer.
-The tests of the ITSEF include special tests and examination of the hardware platform using special samples as well as tests of the smart card product using all authentication methods and command sequences supported by the evaluated configuration.
+The tests of the ITSEF include special tests and examination on both hardware platforms using special samples as well as tests of the smart card products using all authentication methods and command sequences supported by the evaluated configurations.
+The same set of evaluator tests was performed for both hardware platforms.

-The evaluation provides evidence that the TOE provides the Security Functions as specified by the developer.
+The evaluation gives evidence that the TOE provides the Security Functions as specified by the developer.
 The test results confirm the correct implementation of the TOE Security Functions.

 For penetration testing the ITSEF took all Security Functions into consideration.
-Penetration testing was performed to test the security mechanisms used to provide the Security Functions and considered both physical tampering of the hardware platform and attacks which do not modify the hardware platform physically.
-The test of the smart card product included attacks that must be averted by the combination of the hardware platform and the software as well as attacks against the software.
-In addition logical attacks that were based on the command interface were performed.
+Extensive penetration testing was performed to test the security mechanisms used to provide the Security Functions.
+The tests for both hardware platforms comprise the use of bespoke equipment and expert knowledge.
+The penetration tests considered both the physical tampering of the hardware platforms and attacks which do not modify the hardware platform physically.
+The tests of the smart card products comprise attacks that must be averted by the combination of the hardware platform and the software as well as attacks against the software.
+In addition logical attacks are performed based on the logical interface using various command sequences.
+These logical tests include tests with data values and protocol parameters outside the specified ranges, command sequences that must generate errors and random sequences of commands.